KatharinaHoff/GenomeAnnotation_Workshop/README.md

    * theory: short read RNA-Seq to genome alignment with Hisat2
    * theory: sorting an RNA-Seq alignment file with Samtools
    * practice: application of BRAKER3 (structural genome annotation with RNA-Seq alignments and a large protein data base)
-   * practice: application of BRAKER1 (structural genome annotation with short read RNA-Seq alignments)
    * practice: application of BRAKER2 (structural genome annotation with protein database)
    * practice: application of GALBA (structural genome annotation with proteins of a closely related species, suitable for e.g. vertebrate genomes)
+   * practice: application of Tiberius (structural genome annotation ab initio with deep learning)
-   * practice: merging BRAKER1 and BRAKER2 (or GALBA) gene sets with TSEBRA
+   * practice: combining gene predictions with TSEBRA
    * practice: BUSCO assessment of predicted gene set
    * practice: preparing an assembly hub for the UCSC Genome Browser with MakeHub
    * for advanced learners: annotate a chromsome of *Basesia duncati*